WebReflection/wru/README.md

 license
 =======

-*wru* unit test framework and the rest of the project is under Mit Style License
+*wru* general purpose test framework and the rest of the project is under Mit Style License

     Copyright (C) 2011 by Andrea Giammarchi, @WebReflection